Electric car buying guide

 Category 2: CO2 emissions less than 50g/km & a zero-emission range of 10 - 69 miles; Category 3: CO2 emissions 50-75g/km & a zero-emission range of at least 20 miles.

-Under the scheme, vehicles in all categories will continue to be eligible for the full grant of up to £5,000, until 50,000 grants are issued or the end of the budget period, whichever occurs first.
+Under the scheme, vehicles in all categories will continue to be eligible for the full grant of up to £5,000.
+This has been guaranteed by the government to continue until 2016

 As EVs tend to have a high purchase price but low running costs, leasing may be a better proposition – indeed, some models (or battery packs) are only available on lease for this very reason.
 Leasing also removes some of the uncertainty about the resale value after 3-4 years – although this uncertainty is reflected in the leasing prices which tend to be higher than for similar conventional cars.